Lloyds Bank Academy Content Creation

 The offline content involved live training sessions over 5 subjects and the online content was developed as 15 complementary bitesize modules, accessed through an online portal.

-As a result of the initial pilot the Lloyds Bank Academy has taught almost 500 people online and 80 in person.
-Some of which have already found work as a direct result of the programme.
-Phase 2 of the pilot kicks off on the early 2019 aiming to reach an even wider audience in the Manchester area and hopefully beyond.
+The initial pilot led by the Lloyds Banks Academy has now successfully scaled the programme to almost 294 in person, some of whom have already found work as a direct result of the programme.
+In addition to that, Phase 2 of the pilot aims to reach an even wider audience in the Manchester area and beyond.